Bing Maps: Streetside

-Streetside provides 360-degree imagery of street-level scenes taken from special cameras mounted on moving vehicles.
-Launched in December 2009 it contains imagery for selected metro areas in the United States as well as selected areas in Vancouver and Whistler, British Columbia associated with the 2010 Winter Olympic Games (example: Richmond Olympic Oval).
+Streetside provided 360-degree photos of street-level scenes taken from special cameras mounted on moving vehicles.
+The Streetside feature was removed from Bing Maps in October 2025, and is no longer accessible.
+Launched in December 2009 it contained imagery for selected metro areas in the United States as well as selected areas in Vancouver and Whistler, British Columbia associated with the 2010 Winter Olympic Games (example: Richmond Olympic Oval).
 Selected cities in Europe were also made available in May 2012.

 Between August and September 2011, German customers were allowed to appeal against integration of their house or flat in Bing Streetside.
 According to some officials, the number of appeals was significantly lower than with Google Street View.
 Only 40,000 requests were sent to Microsoft.
 In May 2012, Streetside imagery captured in Germany was removed entirely due to numerous requests.

 For OpenStreetMap editors, display of Streetside tracks and images can be enabled via a map data layer checkbox.

 Venue maps

 Venue maps provide a way of seeing the layout of the venue.
 Currently, Bing Maps provides maps & level wise layouts of over 5300 venues across the world.

 The categories are: Airports, Amusement Parks, Buildings, Convention Centers, Hospitals, Malls, Museums, Parks, Racecourses, Racetracks, Resorts, Shopping Centers, Shopping Districts, Stadiums, Universities and Zoos.